 Even in a hot real estate market, a house may sell out due to reasons such as being overpriced, needing repairs or updates, lacking appeal or marketing, or external factors affecting the market.

-Why My Home isn’t Selling Even When We Lowered the Price?
+Why is My Home Not Selling Even When I Lowered the Price?

 Lowering the price of your home is a good strategy to attract more buyers, but it may only sometimes guarantee a sale.
 Location, condition, and marketing technique may still affect your property sale.
 It may be worth revisiting these factors and making any necessary changes to increase your chances of selling your home.